awslabs/aws-deployment-framework/docs/user-guide.md

 Parameter injection is also useful for importing output values from CloudFormation stacks in other accounts or regions.
-Using the special **"import"** syntax you can access these values directly into your parameter files.
+Using the special `import` syntax you can access these values directly into your parameter files.

 ```yaml